 Additionally, McVay said left tackle Joe Noteboom strained his MCL "a little bit" and will be day-to-day, but is expected to return for next week's game against the Falcons.
-If Noteboom is unable to return, though, AJ Jackson would be the next man up.
+If Noteboom is unable to return, though, Alaric Jackson would be the next man up.

 Longsnapper Matthew Orzech is also day-to-day with a calf strain, according to McVay.